-Response: New water service is proposed for the new building.
+Response: New water services are proposed for the new buildings.
 Lines will be installed in accordance with the Public Works Construction Code and connected to appropriate water service levels.
-See utility plan for details.
+See sheets ZC0-0800 through ZC0-08F0, Attachment 2, for details.
 There are not undeveloped properties adjacent to the subject site.
 This standard is met.